cybertec-postgresql/pgwatch/docs/preparing_databases.rst

 .. code-block:: sql

   CREATE ROLE pgwatch3 WITH LOGIN PASSWORD 'secret';
-  -- NB!
-For critical databases it might make sense to ensure that the user account -- used for monitoring can only open a limited number of connections -- (there are according checks in code, but multiple instances might be launched) ALTER ROLE pgwatch3 CONNECTION LIMIT 3;
+  -- For critical databases it might make sense to ensure that the user account -- used for monitoring can only open a limited number of connections -- (there are according checks in code, but multiple instances might be launched) ALTER ROLE pgwatch3 CONNECTION LIMIT 3;
   GRANT pg_monitor TO pgwatch3;   // v10+
   GRANT CONNECT ON DATABASE mydb TO pgwatch3;
-  GRANT USAGE ON SCHEMA public TO pgwatch3; -- NB! pgwatch doesn't necessarily require using the public schema though!
+  GRANT USAGE ON SCHEMA public TO pgwatch3; -- pgwatch doesn't necessarily require using the public schema though!
   GRANT EXECUTE ON FUNCTION pg_stat_file(text) to pgwatch3; -- needed by the wal_size metric

 For most monitored databases it's extremely beneficial (to troubleshooting performance issues) to also activate the